 Our method is based on search, not on form.
 We offer the adventure of both wildness and vulnerability.
 The unique, holistic methodology employs the artist's full potential - emotional, imaginative, physical, vocal - to drive ensemble collaboration, individual exploration, and performance creation.
 Training Programs are led by the Ensemble, and take place on the Farm and around the world.
-They include one-day Open Trainings, seasonal Training Intensives, three-month-long Training Immersions, a three-month Spectacle Immersion, Mentorships, Flying Training, and workshops and residencies on-site and off-site at universities, collaborating theatres, and other organizations.
-In 2020, DE with The Jupiter Performance Studio launched the inaugural 3-year Art and Survival Fellowship.
+They include one-day Open Trainings, seasonal Training Intensives, a three-month Spectacle Immersion, Mentorships, Flying Training, and workshops and residencies on-site and off-site at universities, collaborating theatres, and other organizations.
+In 2020, DE with Jupiter Performance Studio launched the 3-year Art and Survival Fellowship.